 The honest answer: I might not be!
 The right editor is not just the person with the right qualifications, but someone you gel with, who “gets” your book and the way you write.
 The only way to tell if I’m the right editor is to apply for a free trial edit.
 A trial edit will give you a good sense of how I’ll edit your book, how I’ll treat your writer’s voice, and how I’ll go about doing your edit.
 And to figure out if we “gel” or not?
 Pay attention to how I communicate in emails and even on this website!
 Do you like my personality and tone?
 Do I come across as a person you can respect and get along with?
 Do you feel validated and seen as a writer?
 Only you can answer those questions through what you read and how I treat you.
 I hope my love for you as a human being and for your writing shines through!

 Or, check out the Editorial Freelancers Association’s rates page.
-This page lists the rates that were reported by a survey of editors in 2019 for different categories of editing work.
-While it’s not particular to your book, and the rates have not been updated for inflation, it should give you an idea of what to expect.
+It lists rates reported by a survey of editors in 2019 for different categories of editing work.
+While it’s not particular to your book, and the rates have not been updated for inflation, the list should give you an idea of what to expect.

 I don’t have a minimum charge, as I price per project.
 That said, I typically don’t work with anything shorter than 5,000 words.
 (But exceptions can always be made for the right story!)